nucle0tides/nucle0tides.github.io/_posts/2018-05-30-what-am-i-doing.md

 I am currently a Software Engineer at [Red Nova Labs](http://www.rednovalabs.com/team/gabby-ortman/)!
 I have been here since January and it's been a great time so far.
 I am on our accounting/data team and we're responsible for maintaining data integrity for our largest client (apparently the "SEC" gets "mad" when a company's "numbers" don't math out correctly).
 What this really involves is a lot of bug triaging and fixing, feature building, and data migrations (whoever trusted me to change 200k+ records in one script is a fool).
 All of my work is done in Ruby on a big Rails application.
 While the domain my team handles can be tough and outright confusing, I appreciate and value my team's flexibility, motivation, and helpfulness.
 There have also been rumors we may be starting to rewrite a bulk of our accounting system in Rust by the end of the year. 👀👀👀

 EDIT: Oddly enough, the day I published this I learned I was switching to our web team next week.
 There I will likely be working with React, API integrations, and the aforementioned Rails app.
 It should be a fun change of pace.
+Probably

 ### Life